 Budget Concerns: A modest-sized church generally tends to have a smaller budget for things like a website since they have fewer people giving on a regular basis.
 Larger churches can afford the “bells and whistles” that sometimes come with a website today.

 A website is an investment in the future of your church, but obviously, you want to use your money wisely and stay within budget.
 We all want to be good stewards of the money God has put in our care.
 We make every attempt to keep our prices reasonable and we offer affordable pricing that will enable smaller churches, as well as larger ones, to have an amazing website.
 Take a look at our pricing page and you’ll see what we mean.

 Can Small Church Websites be Effective?

-So given the challenges small churches face, can they still have a website that will help their church grow?
-At DL Church Websites, we believe the answer is a definite yes!
+Given the challenges small churches face, can they still have a website that will help their church grow?
+At DL Church Websites, we believe the answer is a definite YES!
 Now the question is how.

 There are many things a church website can do.
 Sermons can be live streamed, online bookstores with exotic shopping carts and complex membership areas can be added.
 These are all great features but they come with large price tags and are often luxuries only larger churches can afford.
 Does this mean that smaller churches have to settle for second rate, ineffective websites?
 We believe the answer to this question is no and will explain why below.